Food and Development MA

 Entry requirements

-Degree requirements: You should normally have an upper second-class (2.1) undergraduate honours degree or above.
+You should normally have an upper second-class (2.1) undergraduate honours degree or above.
+Applicants with a lower second-class (2.2) degree classification will be considered on a case by case basis.
 Subject-specific requirements: Your qualification should be in a social or natural science but if you do not meet the academic requirements or have other degrees you will also be considered if you can show evidence of relevant work or voluntary experience.

 Tuition fees